istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 ---
 title: Secure Control of Egress Traffic in Istio, part 3
-subtitle: Comparison of multiple alternative solutions to control egress traffic including performance considerations.
+subtitle: Comparison with alternative solutions for control of egress and performance considerations
 description: Comparison with alternative solutions for control of egress traffic and performance considerations.
 publishdate: 2019-07-16
 attribution: Vadim Eisenberg (IBM)